matejlednar/json2htmlhead/README.md

 - user can define unlimited CSS files
 - user can define unlimited meta elements
 - user can define own unlimited content meta information via "content" : {"name" : "contentValue" }
+- user can override keywords, description and title via constuctor arguments

 ## How to run JSON to HTML head for PHP
 ```